 Transport Friendly Society Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all of our members, outsource service providers and suppliers and will only collect and use personal data in a way that is consistent with our obligations and your rights under the data protection legislation.
+We respect and value the privacy of all of our members, staff, outsource service providers and suppliers and will only collect and use personal data in in a way that is consistent with our obligations and your rights under the data protection legislation.

 Information about Us